markkhn/markkhn.github.io/blog/posts/ai-music-generation.md

-# AI in Music Generation: From Theory to Practice

 ## Introduction

 Artificial intelligence is revolutionizing the music industry, from composition to performance.
 This post explores the fascinating intersection of AI and music, covering both theoretical concepts and practical implementations.